New Loan Limits for FHA Loans

 - Appraisals for Higher-Priced Mortgage Loans: effective January 18, 2014

 - Disclosure and Delivery Requirements for Appraisal Rules: effective January 18, 2014

-The High Cost Mortgage Rule and the two rules regarding Appraisals are primarily related to additional or modified disclosures and delivery of valuation documents to the consumer.
-And, the Servicing Management Rule formalizes best practices for implementation by all servicers, much of which is related to error resolution, early intervention and continuity of contact with delinquent consumers, and loss mitigation.
+The High-Cost Mortgage Rule and the two rules regarding Appraisals are primarily related to additional or modified disclosures and delivery of valuation documents to the consumer.
+And, the Servicing Management Rule formalizes best practices for implementation by all services, much of which is related to error resolution, early intervention and continuity of contact with delinquent consumers, and loss mitigation.

 The most impactive of these rules is the Ability to Repay / Qualified Mortgage Rule, generally referred to as ATR / QM by the industry.